simonadomnisoru/bitfinex-charts/README.md

 - The page should be built with React and should also include a redux store for storing the fetched prices along the time.

+- The code has to be written in EcmaScript 6

 - To get around the CORS issue when fetching the data you can use CORS anywhere (https://cors-anywhere.herokuapp.com/)

 - Use a charting library of your own choosing.